 Construction Status: Essential

-Maine had released an exemption for the construction industry and categorized it as an essential business.
-The state authorities have announced a statewide business closure order effective from March 25, 2020 through April 30, 2020.
+Releasing an exempt on construction and essential business, the state authorities of Maine have announced a statewide business closure order effective from March 25, 2020, to April 30, 2020.

 Governing Body: Office of Governor Janet T. Mills

 View Another State

 FAQs: Maine Construction Updates on the COVID-19 Pandemic

 However, the orders issued by the Portland authorities stated that any construction project which was in process prior to COVID-19 restrictions should be permitted to continue, but are mandated to follow social distancing guidelines.
 Moreover, plumbers, electricians, sanitation, and safety were all deemed to be essential services.

 Moreover, there are guidelines to limit the number of people permitted in a store based upon size.
 The orders from Portland categorized hardware and building material suppliers and stores to be essential.